TessierV/holbertonschool-interview/README.md

 The N Queens problem is the challenge of placing N non-attacking queens on an N×N chessboard.
 This program provides a solution to the N Queens problem using backtracking algorithm.
 <br><br>

+## 12- Array to AVL

+### Resume :
+The task presented here, "Array to AVL", requires writing a function that constructs an AVL (Adelson-Velsky and Landis) tree from a sorted array of integers.
+The AVL tree is a self-balancing binary search tree where the heights of the two child subtrees of any node differ by at most one.
+The function takes an array of integers and its size as input and returns a pointer to the root node of the constructed AVL tree.
+<br><br>

+## 13- Linear Search in Skip List

+### Resume :
+This program implements a linear search algorithm in a skip list data structure.
+The skip list is a linked list with an "express lane" that allows for faster searching of elements.
+<br><br>

 <br/><hr>
 <p align="right">Holberton TOULOUSE</p>